Amiodarone: Medical uses

 Amiodarone has been used both in the treatment of acute life-threatening arrhythmias as well as the long-term suppression of arrhythmias.
 Amiodarone is commonly used to treat different types of abnormal heart rhythms, such as atrial arrhythmias (supraventricular arrhythmias) and ventricular arrhythmias.

 Atrial arrhythmias and supraventricular arrhythmias are terms often used interchangeably to refer to abnormal heart rhythms originating from the upper chambers of the heart, known as the atria.
 These types of arrhythmias include conditions such as atrial fibrillation, atrial flutter, and paroxysmal supraventricular tachycardia.
 They are collectively referred to as supraventricular or atrial arrhythmias because they occur above (supra) the ventricles in the electrical conduction system of the heart.

 Ventricular arrhythmias are abnormal heart rhythms that originate in the ventricles, which are the lower chambers of the heart.
 These arrhythmias can be potentially life-threatening and may disrupt the heart's ability to pump blood effectively.

 Amiodarone can be effective in treating conditions like ventricular fibrillation (a rapid and irregular heartbeat), ventricular tachycardia (fast heartbeat originating from the lower chambers), and cardiac arrest due to shock-resistant ventricular fibrillation.

 In cases where a patient is experiencing shock-resistant ventricular arrhythmias including stable ventricular tachycardia or unstable ventricular fibrillation, amiodarone may be used.
-A recent study suggested that another antiarrhythmic, procainamide, may be more effective in stopping ventricular tachycardia – with less side effects and a higher survival rate in patients requiring multiple shocks.
-However, due to a small sample size and lack of statistical significance, more evidence is required, and amiodarone remains the drug of choice in ventricular arrhythmias.
+A 2017 randomized study suggests that procainamide may be more effective than amiodarone in terminating ventricular tachycardia and may be associated with fewer short-term adverse effects.
+However, there is no strong evidence of improved survival, and data in patients requiring multiple shocks are limited, with amiodarone remaining the preferred treatment in this setting.

-Amiodarone is also commonly used as the first-line therapy for patients who receive shocks from implantable cardioverter defibrillators caused by ventricular arrhythmias.
-Combining amiodarone with beta-blockers has been shown to reduce the likelihood of experiencing inappropriate shocks from implantable cardioverter defibrillators.
+While early trial data showed that amiodarone plus beta-blockers significantly reduces ICD shocks, recent evidence suggests this combination lacks a consistent survival advantage and may not be more effective than beta-blocker monotherapy in general practice.
+Amiodarone is also linked to increased mortality and serious toxicities, such as thyroid and pulmonary issues.
+Therefore, routine use is not recommended; treatment must be individualized by weighing shock reduction against significant safety and survival risks.

 Cardiac arrest

 Defibrillation is the treatment of choice for ventricular fibrillation and pulseless ventricular tachycardia resulting in cardiac arrest.
-While amiodarone has been used in shock-refractory cases, evidence of benefit is poor.
+Current evidence does not show a clear benefit of amiodarone on survival or neurological outcomes in cardiac arrest, and its effectiveness remains uncertain due to limitations in the available data.

 Although amiodarone does not appear to improve survival in those who had a cardiac arrest in-hospital, some studies suggested that early administration of amiodarone was associated with better survival and positive outcomes for people who had a cardiac arrest out-of-hospital.